BrenKenna/pyanamo/README.md

 ## Create Tasks

 Examples of importing single / nested items from a file.
-The use of nested items should be dependant on the time taken for processing a collection of work per item.
-For the use cases in this repo, simply calling variants per chromosome of individuals genome.
+The use of nested items should be dependant on the time taken for processing a collection of work per item (***i.e Spot Optimized***).
+For the use cases in this repo, simply calling variants per chromosome of individuals genome (***~2hrs***), instead the entirety in one go (***~50hrs***).

-The use of Super Mario Play Time Optimizer is purely conceptional to convey that the deployment of ETLs can be broken up and grouped into related work.
-Such as the hypothetical concept of optimizing the play times of Super Mario based on different levels and different difficulties of those levels.
-The advantage of this is that PyAnamo can parallelize the implementation by Level across an entire cluster + within each instance and also the different difficulties of these levels.
+The use of the Super Mario Play Time Optimizer is purely conceptional to convey that the *deployment of ETLs can be broken up and grouped* into related work (*like chromosomes per persons genome*).
+Such as the hypothetical concept of optimizing the play times for Super Mario based on training on different levels and the different difficulties of those levels.

-Storing the todo list in DynamoDB provides the user with a database to centralize and query the progress of deploying their ETLs, and in the case of nested tasks do more work per job.
-While also having the means to simply take-up the processing of the tasks in separate jobs if needs be (see *Restarting PyAnamo Tasks* in the "*Creating and Managing Workflows.md*")
+The advantage of this is that PyAnamo can parallelize the implementation by Level across an entire cluster (*number of jobs*), within each instance (*single item parallelization*) and also the different difficulties of these levels (*nested task parallelization*).

 ```bash
 # Write a list single items: Header and format is expected, delimiter optional